Women's football in Italy: National team

-The women's national team has had mixed results as team although they have qualified for FIFA Women's World Cup and UEFA Women's Championship.
+The women's national team has had mixed results as team.
+Although they have qualified for the last two FIFA Women's World Cups in 2019 and 2023, and reached the UEFA Women's Championship finals in 1993 and 1997, the national team has yet to win a major trophy.

+World Cup

-Italy participated at the inaugural World Cup of 1991 where, after two wins and a loss in the group stage, they qualified for the quarter-finals, where they lost against Norway.
+Italy participated in the inaugural official FIFA Women's World Cup of 1991 where, after two wins and a loss in the group stage, they qualified for the quarter-finals, where they lost against Norway.
 After having failed to qualify for the second edition, Italy played in the 1999 edition where they didn't go past the group stages.
 For the following four editions, between 2003 and 2015, Italy failed to qualify for the World Cup, coming close in 2015 after losing in the final match of qualification to Belgium.

-In 2019, Italy returned to the World Cup after a 20-year absence.
+In 2019, Italy returned to the World Cup after a 20-year absence and won Group C. Italy then defeated China in the Round of 16 to return to the quarter-finals for the first time since 1991, where they were eliminated by eventual finalists the Netherlands.

+Italy won their group in the 2023 UEFA qualifiers, securing qualification to the 2023 tournament.